dslp/dslp-repo-template/.github/ISSUE_TEMPLATE/Data.Aquisition.md

 If there is a data catalogue entry or existing data dictionary for this dataset, link to it here.

 ## Known Issues

+Describe known issues with the dataset pertinent to this problem.
+Once a solution is determined, you should update the docs based on what you find.